Advocacy and HealthWatch recommissioning

 Information about the recommissioning and review of Advocacy and HealthWatch services.

-We're in the process of recommissioning the Advocacy and HealthWatch services which are currently commissioned within Bristol City Council.
+We're in the process of recommissioning the Advocacy services which are currently commissioned within Bristol City Council.

 These services are across different directorates including Adult Care and Support and the Bristol Clinical Commissioning Group (CCG).

 The specific services included in this round of recommissioning are:

 - NHS and Social Care and Complaints Procedure Advocacy (IHCCAS)